 Die casted aluminum

-Die casting is an efficient process with great accuracy and where tool investments is relatively low.
+Die casting is an efficient process with great accuracy and where tool investments are relatively low.
 This is the main reason why die casting is used in so many products from electronics, cars and household.

 Advantages of die-cast aluminum